| Walking

 Edwards

-walker’s county.
-The pace of life is tranquil and unhurried
+county.
+The pace of life is tranquil and unhurried and the countryside

-quarters of England!
-As you follow the tempting footpaths and quiet
+of England!
+As you follow the tempting footpaths and quiet lanes described

-lanes described in these books you will find reminders of the landscape
+in these books you will find reminders of the landscape Thomas Hardy

-Thomas Hardy immortalised in his novels: villages and farms built
+immortalised in his novels: villages and farms built of golden stone

-of golden stone cupped in the downs, magnificent views from inland
+cupped in the downs, magnificent views from inland and coastal hills

-and coastal hills and lush river valleys rich in wildlife.
-In early
+and lush river valleys rich in wildlife.
+In early spring the lanes

-spring the lanes are bordered with snowdrops and in May woods and
+are bordered with snowdrops and in May woods and copses are fragrant

 Forming the heart of Dorset is a great range of chalk downland threaded

-streams.
-Walks take you to some of the delightful villages that
+Walks take you to some of the delightful villages that cluster along

-cluster along their banks including Ansty in the shade
+their banks including Ansty in the shade of Bulbarrow Hill,

 Other walks explore Dorset’s famous Jurassic coast and visit